-Based upon the information obtained from our own procurement activities and from our "Top" Suppliers, we will provide annual reports to the Managing Director, Purchasing Director and Head of HSEQS.
+Based upon the information obtained from our own procurement activities and from our "Top" Suppliers, we will provide annual reports to the Managing Director, Purchasing Director, Health & Safety Director and the Head of Sustainability.

 Business Ethics

 VolkerFitzpatrick will:

 - Behave legally, honourably and ethically at all times - · Remain opposed to bribery and the receipt of goods within the context of all aspects of its business - Trade and compete fairly, within a framework of applicable competition law - Source a series of company-wide term deal orders to attempt sourcing of goods where possible and practical from local sources - Attempt to ensure free and open trade within the guidelines of the specification and its ethical conduct.
 The client generally specifies goods and services, however where value engineering can be undertaken it is encouraged - Procure fairly traded goods in line with the requirements of its clients and its own procurement guidelines however, we do not typically procure from outside UK